Azure/azure-quickstart-templates/matlab-cluster/README.md

 - Azure PowerShell is required to run the script used to create and manage the clusters.
 See "[How to install and configure Azure PowerShell](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)" for installation instructions.

-- MATLAB, Parallel Computing Toolbox, and MDCS hosted licenses; the cluster configuration assumes that the MathWorks Hosted License Manager is used for all licenses.
+- MATLAB, Parallel Computing Toolbox, and MATLAB Distributed Computing Server hosted licenses; the cluster configuration assumes that the MathWorks Hosted License Manager is used for all licenses.
 See http://www.mathworks.com/products/parallel-computing/mathworks-hosted-license-manager/.

-- Access to the MDCS software that will need to be downloaded and then installed on a virtual machine that will be used as a “base” VM image for the clusters.
+- Access to the MATLAB Distributed Computing Server software that will need to be downloaded and then installed on a virtual machine that will be used as a “base” VM image for the clusters.

 - Copy the mdcs.ps1 file from this GitHib folder to a folder on your local computer.